Invisible Deck by Theodore DeLand, Charlie Roper, Joshua Jay, Steve Gore, and Liam Levanon

 AlakazamMagicUK says...

-The Invisible Deck is a classic mentalism tool for impossible-seeming predictions, ideal for strong openers in stage acts and blending with psychological intrigue for mixed audiences.
+The Invisible Deck is a classic mentalism tool for impossible-seeming predictions, ideal for strong openers in a table act.
+It's versatile and delivers powerful audience reactions, making it a must-have for any magician's repertoire.

 BAM_magic says...

-Total Recall offers a fresh take on the invisible deck concept, making the spectator feel empowered as if possessing a magical ability, with a tutorial covering multiple performance variations for close-up and walk-around settings.
+Total Recall offers a fresh take on the invisible deck concept, making the spectator feel empowered with superhuman memory.
+It's versatile for close-up, walk-around, and parlor settings, with a 45-minute tutorial covering multiple variations.

 BigBlindMedia says...